Democrats say they have ‘framework’ on tax increases, but squabbles over specifics continue

 A Senate aide familiar with the matter, who requested anonymity to describe the delicate negotiations, confirmed the details Thursday.
 Internal talks continue on a wide array of additional increases, House and Senate aides said, including those targeting stock buybacks, capital gains and other measures that target wealthy executives.

 House Ways and Means Committee Chairman Richard E. Neal (D-Mass.) told reporters that Democrats continue to haggle over issues including new carbon taxes, which have not yet been resolved.
 They so far have a “tentative” agreement on new bank-reporting requirements, he added, which could intensify federal investigations in pursuit of unpaid taxes.
 But Neal said tax increases targeting inheritances passed between generations, known as stepped-up basis, is “not at the moment” part of the still-forming menu of options for raising revenue.
+Other Democratic sources said that party lawmakers are still discussing other ways to tax these assets with some carve-outs for farms.

-Even by midday Thursday, many Democrats in the House and Senate had not even seen details of the tax framework, sparking a mix of confusion and frustration.
+Even by midday Thursday, many Democrats in the House and Senate said they had not even seen details of the tax framework, sparking a mix of confusion and frustration.
 Many aides confided that they saw the announcement mostly as an attempt to project progress at a time when Pelosi, Schumer and Biden have a heavy lift ahead of them to bring the $3.5 trillion tax-and-spending bill across the finish line.

 “I think there’s more work to do to flesh this out, but I think we’re making progress,” Senate Finance Committee Chairman Ron Wyden (D-Ore.) said Thursday.